 Being proactive is the name of the game when it comes to the FLSA.
 Self-auditing is a critical step, and not just once.
 Take the initiative to audit your own company at least once a year.

 "Employers need to do their own preventative self audits in advance of these things.
 Most critically, they need to look at their compensation, payroll, and docking practices, and their classification of workers.
 Self audits go a long way to avoiding these kinds of unpleasant surprises.
 Self auditing is what a proactive employer would do."

-It's important to understand that many plaintiffs lawyers will see the December 1st FLSA changes as an excellent opportunity.
-Seeking counsel now and ensuring you have your affairs in order—and are approaching the December 1st changes in the best way possible for your company—is the best defense.
+It's important to understand that many plaintiffs lawyers saw the FLSA overtime changes that were proposed in May 2016 as an excellent opportunity.
+If you are in any doubt about whether you are compliant with the FLSA then seeking counsel now and ensuring you have your affairs in order is the best defense.

 "Based on conversations I've had with some plaintiffs lawyers, I'm told that a number of key law firms plan to run advertisements beginning in December of this year asking employees whose positions have been reclassified to non-exempt to contact them.
 I think the reason is that they believe, and rightly so, that many employers may use this as an opportunity to 'clean up their house' a little bit and address other underlying problems."

 "There's so many cases under the FLSA—around 8,000 cases a year.
 You can't read them all!
 I've been watching this area for 33 years, watching the cases and writing about them, and the fact is I only read a fraction of them.
 But I do think there are significant cases you should scrutinize very carefully, particularly in your jurisdiction.
 You need counsel who will alert you to those cases and keep tabs on the evolving nature of the law."